 Courses that must be taken in sequence: (See prerequisites in Catalogue.)

-204 is a prerequisite for more advanced courses in Music Theorysee Catalogue for a complete listing.
-Note: 227, 228 do not need to be taken in sequence; and are NOT recommended for first-year students)
+204 is a prerequisite for more advanced courses in Music Theory-see Catalogue for a complete listing.
+Note: 227 & 228 do not need to be taken in sequence; these are NOT recommended for first-year students.

 MUSIC